andy-z/ged4py/docs/usage.rst

 Main mode of operation for parser is iterating over records in a file in sequential manner.
 GEDCOM records are organized in hierarchical structures, and ged4py parser facilitates access to these hierarchies by grouping records in tree-like structures.
-Instead providing iterator over every record in a file parser iterates over top-level (level 0) records, and for each level-0 record it returns nested structure consisting of the records below level 0.
+Instead of providing iterator over every record in a file parser iterates over top-level (level 0) records, and for each level-0 record it returns record structure which includes nested records below level 0.

 The main method of the parser is the method